DanielKosmin/finance-track/README.md

    - `http/create/create-tables.http`
    - `http/insert/upload-csv.http`

 After those two API calls are completed, the tables are created and filled out and can be interacted in any way.

+### Running a local docker image

+1) start the docker daemon
+2) run `./gradlew clean build` to get the latest jar
+3) run `docker build -t finance-tracker:latest .`
+4) start the docker image `docker run -p 8080:8080 finance-tracker:latest`
+5) try interaction with the endpoints in the .http directory
+6) kill the local process and run `docker container prune` to clear any existing containers